Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </tr>
 <tr>
 	   <th colspan="1">Summary of Change: </th>
-       <td colspan="3">Specifies the protocol interfaces for live ingest/egress of media content.
-It is specifically targetting live and
+       <td colspan="3">This document specifies the protocol interfaces for live ingest/egress of media content.
+It is targetting live and
        low latency broadcast over HTTP.
 A well defined protocol interface between live ABR encoder and downstream packager and origin will make the deployment and roll out of such services easier.
 Further, well defined splicing and timed metadata formatting will enable richer HTTP broadcast re-using many of the tiemd metadata available from broadcast production systems </td>